iproduct/course-angular/ipt-knowledge-manager/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a dev server + express & mongodb backend API.
+It may be better to start front-end and back-end in different consoles if output seems too conflated.
+To do so run `npm run services` and `npm run ngserve` in two different consoles.
+Then navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+The webpack should proxy to nodejs server on port 9000 - `npm run ngserve` runs `ng serve --proxy-config proxy.conf.json`.

 ## Code scaffolding